haskellfoundation/tech-proposals/proposals/accepted/050-ghc-base-libraries.rst

   - The name ``ghc-internals`` is a pretty strong signal all by itself.

+  - Cabal description and README explains how it is intended used (and not used).

   - Hoogle could (by default anyway) never show stuff from ``ghc-internals``.

   - Do not upload Haddocks for ``ghc-internals`` to Hackage.